Highlights from the Ratings and Financial Report for Hexcel Corporation (HXL)

-Hexcel Corporation (NYSE:HXL) went up by 2.31% from its latest closing price compared to the recent 1-year high of $80.57.
-The company’s stock price has collected -2.94% of loss in the last five trading sessions.
-Press Release reported 7 hours ago that Hexcel Reports 2020 Third Quarter Results
+Hexcel Corporation (NYSE:HXL) went up by 4.59% from its latest closing price compared to the recent 1-year high of $80.57.
+The company’s stock price has collected -8.05% of loss in the last five trading sessions.
+Press Release reported on 10/19/20 that Hexcel Reports 2020 Third Quarter Results

 Get the hottest stocks to trade every day before the market opens 100% free.
 Click here now.